Bloomingdale (Washington, D.C.): History

 The present-day neighborhood of Bloomingdale originated from several large estates.
 Located just outside the original boundary of the City of Washington as designed by Pierre L’Enfant in 1792 and in the former County of Washington, the neighborhood known today as Bloomingdale began to develop its residential character in the late 1880s, shortly after the County of Washington was absorbed by the City of Washington and just over a century after L'Enfant's plan was developed.

 1792–1870s: farms and estates

-The lands that comprise Bloomingdale first began as large estates and orchards.
+The lands that make up Bloomingdale first began as large estates and orchards.
 Boundary Street, today Florida Avenue, was the dividing line between paved, planned streets (to the south), laid out in the original L'Enfant Plan, and rural country (to the north of Boundary), where landowners maintained orchards, large country estates and, later, a mixture of commercial properties.

 In 1823, George Beale and his wife Emily Truxton Beale bought a 10 acre parcel of land north of the Capitol, along the City boundary, for $600.00 from William Bradley.
 They named it the "Bloomingdale Estate," and it grew to 50 acre.

 As late as the 1870s, the land where Bloomingdale now sits was largely a collection of undeveloped private estates and farming properties, most prominently those of the Beales and of the Moores.